 Hyper-personalization is becoming a core component of the digital experience

 The success of and ROI on hyper-personalization are a function of the insurer’s digital initiatives across the value chain —leveraging capabilities such as AI, automation, machine learning; building a data ecosystem that elevates customer experiences.
 These technology enablers can help insurers better identify, engage with, and understand new and existing customer.
-To extract the most value from this approach, insurers need to employ dynamic growth strategies, and execute them with the help of third-party IT partners in the near future.
+To extract the most value from this approach, insurers need to employ dynamic growth strategies, and execute them with the help of third-party IT partners.